 The kick of citizen science: ‘It's a kind of addiction’

-Leiden archaeologists appealed for help from volunteers to search for archaeological traces on satellite images of the Heuvelrug, a national park close to Utrecht.
-The outbreak of the corona virus made the project a resounding success: in a single month, all 300,971 charts were examined.
+Leiden archaeologists appealed for help from volunteers to search for archaeological remains on satellite images of Utrechtse Heuvelrug, a national park close to Utrecht.
+The outbreak of the corona virus made the project a resounding success: in a single month, all 300,971 maps had been examined.
 'That's more than I could have hoped for in my wildest dreams.'

-He's seen over 20,000 charts in recent weeks, says Sander Hunink from Oss.
-In his everyday life he's an ecologist, specialising in nature legislation in the Netherlands, but, time permitting - in his coffee or lunch break - he likes nothing better than sitting at his computer, drifting over the Utrecht Heuvelrug and surveying the scenery in an imaginary helicopter.
+He’s seen over 20,000 maps in recent weeks, says Sander Hunink from Oss.
+In his everyday life he’s an ecologist, specialising in nature legislation in the Netherlands, but, time permitting - in his coffee or lunch break - he likes nothing better than sitting at his computer, hovering over Utrechtse Heuvelrug and surveying the scene in an imaginary helicopter.

-Drifting over the Utrecht Heuvelrug, in an imaginary helicopter.
+Hovering over Utrechtse Heuvelrug, in an imaginary helicopter.

-Hunink is one of the thousands of volunteers taking part in Erfgoed Gezocht, a citizen science project being carried out by Leiden University and Landschap Erfgoed Utrecht, a conglomeration of heritage organisations.
-The volunteers search detailed elevation maps for traces of prehistoric civilisations on the Utrecht Heuvelrug.
-Many of these traces can be recognised from subtle differences in height in the landscape: these could be such features as burial mounds, Celtic field plots and ancient pathways (see box).
+Hunink is one of the thousands of volunteers taking part in Heritage Quest, a citizen science project being carried out by Leiden University and Landscape Heritage Utrecht, a conglomeration of heritage organisations.
+The volunteers search detailed elevation maps for remains of prehistoric civilisations on Utrechtse Heuvelrug.
+Many of these remains can be recognised from subtle differences in height in the landscape: these could be such features as burial mounds, Celtic fields and ancient cart tracks (see below).
 The volunteers work from home, at their own computers.
-This makes Erfgoed Gezocht the first large-scale archaeological citizen science project in the Netherlands.
+This makes Heritage Quest the first large-scale archaeological citizen science project in the Netherlands.